coursera/courier/index.md

 in such system, a reader might receive data containing union members they do not yet recognize.

-Note that the presence of the `$UnknownMember` symbol does not, by itself, guarantee that adding an a member to the a union is safe.
-In order to ensure this, one must be sure that all readers of the union handle reading the `$UnknownMember` in a reasonable way.
-Depending on the semantic meaning of the union, this may or may not be possible, and so the addition of union members should be approached with care.

 All readers are expected to check if a union is `$UnknownMember` when consuming it.
 If the reader is able to handle `$UnknownMember` in a reasonable and safe way, it is encouraged to do so.
 If the reader requires a recognized member and cannot